TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 - The function of squaring a real number $: RR -> RR$
 - The number of non-trivial zeroes of the Riemann Zeta function

-Therefore we can see that relations and functions can also be *values*, as long as they are constant, specific, and not scenario-dependent.
+Therefore we can see that relations and functions can also be *values*, as long as they are specific and not scenario-dependent.

 In fact, as we see in the last example, even if we don't know what the exact value is, we can still know that it is *some value*,\ as it is a constant, even though it is an unknown constant.

 = Variables

 #def(sub : "mathematical variable")[
-  A mathematical *variable* is a symbol or chain of symbols meant to represent a @definition_of_mathematical_value that is arbitrary in some way, usually as a way to show that whatever process follows can be carried out with any arbitrary value.
+  A mathematical *variable* is a symbol or chain of symbols meant to represent an arbitrary @definition_of_mathematical_value, \ usually as a way to show that whatever process follows is general enough so that the process can be carried out with any arbitrary value.

   The following example should clarify further.
 ]